Atrofos/ames-housing-price-prediction/README.md

 ## Notes

-- TabPFN's model weights are released under a non-commercial licence, which is fine for a personal portfolio but worth being aware of.
+- TabPFN's model weights are released under a non-commercial licence, which is fine for a personal project but worth being aware of.
 - The synthetic test set (`generate_test_data.py`) is used only to *probe model behaviour* on deliberate outliers and controlled experiments.
 It is never used for training or for the reported accuracy metrics, which come only from the